 - VC with baseline ECAPA-TDNN [1,2]

-- Proposed Method: VC with Sub-center ECAPA-TDNN, C=20 (more intra-class variance)
+- Proposed Method: VC with Sub-center ECAPA-TDNN, C=20 (most intra-class variance)

 Zero-shot Voice Conversion